Structured In-context Environment Scaling for Large Language Model Reasoning: Introduction

 Fine-tuning large language models (LLMs) with reinforcement learning (RL) has emerged as a dominant post-training paradigm for eliciting complex reasoning capabilities \citep{jaech2024openai, guo2025deepseek, team2025kimi, comanici2025gemini}.
 This mechanism of learning from environmental feedback enables LLMs to acquire crucial reasoning strategies such as self-reflection, backtracking, and chain-of-thought.
 RL fine-tuning has shown significant progress in math reasoning and code generation \citep{zeng2025simplerl, hu2025open, chen2025r1}, and is gradually being extended to more challenging applications, such as interacting with search engines and building deep research agents \citep{jin2025search, zheng2025deepresearcher, li2025webthinker, tongyidr}.

 Despite recent advancements in improving LLM reasoning via RL fine-tuning, existing research has focused primarily on algorithmic optimizations \citep{shao2024deepseekmath, hu2025reinforce++, zheng2025group}, while the crucial role of the training environment has been comparatively overlooked.
-The intrinsic properties of the environment directly determine which capabilities can be incentivized and shaped within the model.
+The intrinsic properties of the environment directly determine the capabilities that can be incentivized and shaped by the model.
 An ideal LLM reasoning environment should possess three key characteristics: (1) \textbf{Scalability}: The ability to construct large-scale, high-quality training environments from massive data sources in an automated and cost-effective manner.
-(2) \textbf{Generalizable Reasoning}: The reasoning strategies and cognitive patterns learned within the environment should effectively transfer to other general-purpose reasoning domains.
+(2) \textbf{Generalizable Reasoning}: The reasoning strategies and cognitive patterns learned within the environment should be effectively transferred to other general-purpose reasoning domains.
 (3) \textbf{Verifiability}: The environment should possess clear, objective rules or mechanisms to verify the correctness of the answer.

-A critical challenge at the current stage is how to automate the construction of scalable, high-quality LLM reasoning environments that meet the above requirements.
+A critical challenge in the current stage is how to automate the construction of scalable and high-quality LLM reasoning environments that meet the above requirements.
 However, existing LLM training environments generally fail to satisfy all these desiderata.
 One category is internalized-rule environments (e.g., mathematics), whose underlying structures are learned by LLMs during pre-training, but their construction relies on expensive expert annotations, limiting scalability \citep{cobbe2021training, lightman2023let}.
 Another category is externalized-rule environments (e.g., game engines), which have explicit rules, but the skills acquired from them are often highly specialized and do not generalize well to other reasoning domains \citep{wen2024reinforcing, zhang2025leveraging}.